scito/extract_otp_secrets/README.md

 git clone https://github.com/scito/extract_otp_secrets.git
 cd extract_otp_secrets
 pip install -U -r requirements.txt

+python src/extract_otp_secrets.py example_export.txt
 ```

+In case this script is not starting properly, the debug mode can be activated by adding parameter `-d` in the command line.

-### Installation of shared libraries for ZBAR QR reader
+### Installation of shared system libraries

 For reading QR codes with `ZBAR` QR reader, the zbar library must be installed.
 If you do not use the `ZBAR` QR reader, you do not need to install the zbar shared library.
 Note: The `ZBAR` QR reader is the showed for me the best results and is thus default QR Reader.